New Litter Is Now Available! Reserve Your Puppy Now!

 Holiday Stress and Dogs: How Can You Help?

 The last thing you want is for the holidays to be a miserable time of year for your pup.
-The holidays are meant to be joyful, even if they can be a bit stressful!
-One of the first things you may consider when it comes to holiday stress and your dog is to reflect on your own behavior.
+The holidays are meant to be joyful, even if stressful!
+One of the first things you may consider regarding holiday stress and your dog is to reflect on your behavior.
 Are they mirroring you?
-Is your own stress leading you to not give them clear commands or to stare directly at them?
-Difficult as it may be, it can also be beneficial for the both of you to find ways to manage your own stress, so you can better help your dog with theirs.
+Is your focus leading you not to give them clear commands or to stare directly at them?
+Difficult as it may be, it can also be beneficial for both of you to find ways to manage your stress so you can better help your dog with theirs.

 The best way to help a dog in a stressful situation is to try to eliminate what is stressing them out - which isn’t exactly possible if it’s the holidays and everything that comes with them that’s causing said stress.
 In the case of this time of year when you can’t just snap your fingers and make the chaos disappear, you’ll find the following tips useful in helping your dog cope.